torin-k/torin-k.github.io/projects.md

 ***
 ### March 17th: An Interactive Digital Story
 _March 17th_ is a project that mixes some web technologies with literature, providing a new (and in my opinion pretty cool!) take on the classic murder mystery.
 This story takes readers through the night of March 17th and the murderous Entright family, leading them through a series of riddles to reach the end.
 I thought the digital format would let _March 17th_ transform the murder mystery from a retrospective, passively read narrative to an actively engaging, conclusion-driven experience – instead of reading about a detective figuring out the crime, the reader figures out the crime themselves.
-You can
+You can find the story [here](https://torink2.github.io/MurderMystery/March%2017th.html) and the walkthrough [here](https://torink2.github.io/MurderMystery/March%2017th%20Walkthrough.html).
-The story
-The story walkthroough

 * * *
 ### Iliac Vein Compression Model (2019-2020)